bandang0/theiaonline/tutos/first-cli-tutorial.md

 In this tutorial, we will explain the basic CLI usage of `theia` using the example of the `alloptics.tia` file found in the `tutos/` directory of the project repository.

-To learn more on the inpu `.tia` file, please see the Quick Reference found at the [Documentation](../docs/) page.
+To learn more on the input `.tia` file, please see the Quick Reference found at the [Documentation](../docs/) page.

 ### Situation